 4. Share it with your team

-As you can see, a buyer persona is an essential element in marketing efforts.
-If you create yours, you will get to know your customer much better, and the marketing team will be able to produce relevant and useful content.
+If you create yours, you will get to know your customer much better, and the Marketing team will be able to produce relevant and useful content.

 Besides, the sales team will develop a more efficient approach, which will increase its efficiency.